NMUSD candidates discuss parental rights, academics and safety at PTA forum

 Mensinger, a publicist, said she decided to run after hearing how dissatisfied parents had become with what they described as a lapse in schools’ academic performance, while Stemler, a San Bernardino County deputy district attorney, cited a lack of transparency about district decisions and a diminished focus on educational success.

-Peters said she was motivated after hearing about NMUSD’s compliance with AB 1955, a state law prohibiting districts from notifying parents about students’ preferred gender identity.
+Peters said she was motivated after hearing about NMUSD’s compliance with AB 1955, a state law which prohibits school districts from requiring employees or contractors to notify parents about students’ preferred gender identity.

 “I don’t think we should be keeping that information from parents,” she said.
 “The secrecy that’s happening on school campuses drives a wedge between schools and parents and teachers and children.”